HumairaAZ/patient-data-ui/README.md

 index.html: Update the structure and content of the web page. style.css: Change styles, colors, and layout. script.js: Modify data fetching, processing, and chart rendering logic.

+### Acknowledgements
+Coalition Technologies for providing the API
+Chart.js for the charting library
+Google Fonts for the typography